 Ruins under the arch

 Just over the top of the silo are two similarly bright objects, the supergiant star Antares to the left and the planet Saturn almost dead-centre of the tower.
 The Galactic Kiwi is presiding over the scene higher up over the tower, under the wings of the Milky Way with its swirls and filaments of interstellar dust.
-The purplish colour of the sky is due to a high moisture content in the air.
-I’m still learning the art of foreground lighting as evidenced by the patches of light and dark in the grassy expanse between the camera and the silo.
+The purplish colour of the sky is due to a high moisture content in the air and some atmospheric airglow.
+I’m still learning the art of foreground lighting as evidenced by the patches of light and dark in the grass between the camera and the silo.

 This is a stitched panorama created from 68 individual photos, each shot with Canon EOS 6D, Rokinon 24mm @ f/2.8, 15 sec @ ISO 6400.